 Wyoming Area Secondary Center | Warriors

-The list of racist mascots in 2020 was verified through research by Jason Landau Goodman, PYC Executive Director, and Dagny Rippon, PYC Summer Policy Fellow.
+The list of racist mascots was verified in July 2020 through research by Jason Landau Goodman, PYC Executive Director, and Dagny Rippon, PYC Summer Policy Fellow.
 If you would like to share any updates to this list, please contact us by email here.